nohttpsno/Cringe-Commands-For-Later/Test.md

   - “Of course,” Aomame said.
 He was right.
 A physical object could only be in one place at one time.
 Einstein proved that.
 Reality was utterly coolheaded and utterly lonely.
-- Aomame resembled an insect skilled at 8biological mimicry8.
+- Aomame resembled an insect skilled at *biological mimicry*.